bcgov/agri-nmp/RenewCert.md

 Go to the directory where the certs were saved and display them such that you can copy the text.
 As well, go in the OpenShift Agri-NMP Prod project to Applications -> Routes -> nmp-prod and then select Actions -> Edit.
 Scroll down to where the values of the certificates are - there are three (`Certificate`, `Private Key` and `CA Certificate`).

-- As a precaution - copy and paste the current values into a text editor in case you need to replace them.
+- As a precaution - copy and paste the current values into a text editor in case you need to restore them.
 - From the directory where certbot put the certificate files (e.g. /etc/letsencrypt/live/nmp.apps.nrs.gov.bc.ca)
   - Copy the text from file `cert.pem` to the `Certificate` text box
   - Copy the text from file `privkey1.pem` to the `Private Key` text box